 Customer experience software for ecommerce connects the dots between marketing, support, fulfillment, and post-purchase operations.
 The right platform turns scattered customer interactions into a coherent experience that drives repeat purchases.
 The wrong one adds complexity without improving outcomes.

-This guide compares the leading customer experience software platforms for ecommerce in 2026, with particular attention to how each handles the post-purchase phase, where most customer experience failures happen and where the highest-impact improvements are available.
+This guide compares the leading customer experience software platforms for ecommerce in 2026.
+The focus is the post-purchase phase.
+That is where most CX failures happen, and where the biggest improvements are available.

 TL;DR